p0p4k/vits2_pytorch/README.md

 ## TODOs, features and notes

 #### Duration predictor (fig 1a)
-- [x] Added LSTM discriminator to duration predictor in notebook.
+- [x] Added LSTM discriminator to duration predictor.
 - [x] Added adversarial loss to duration predictor. ("use_duration_discriminator" flag in config file; default is "True")
 - [x] Monotonic Alignment Search with Gaussian Noise added in 'notebooks' folder; need expert verification (Section 2.2)
 - [x] Added "use_noise_scaled_mas" flag in config file.
 Choose from True or False; updates noise while training based on number of steps and never goes below 0.0